KushajveerSingh/personal-website/docs/internal/projects.md

 create a payments page template using info from https://mitchellh.com/writing/advice-for-tech-nonprofits

 cancer related software. something that can take all the research and make it available to the people (by extension the hospitals).
 If people have the instrument, they can run it themselves (thinking in this direction).

+Problem with math books, they are too abstract.
+Textbooks pull abstractions out of thin air.
+Yet mathematicians don't randomly set up axioms and start working out theorems.
+Every axiomatic system had a history.
+Had a motivation.
+Worked through loads of examples and counterexamples to motivate and finally settle on a specific definition that's both general enough to capture a sufficiently wide variety of interesting problems, but also specific enough so that we can actually prove interesting results about them. https://www.youtube.com/watch?v=D0ZVe9AtgUg Create your own math book for subfields of math you are interested in learning, and do motivation, history, examples, use cases, arguments against and then do the usual stuff that current books do.